Ipsita15/TravelSite-main/README.md

 -
 ## Feedback 😀

-If you have any feedback, please reach out to us at ipsitad15@gmail.com
+If you have any feedback, please reach out to me at ipsitad15@gmail.com